frolovilya/filter-designer/README.md

 ## Build

-The project depends on [Qt](https://doc.qt.io/qt-6/get-and-install-qt.html), [FFTW3](https://www.fftw.org/download.html) and [Boost](https://www.boost.org/) libraries.
+The project depends on [Qt](https://doc.qt.io/qt-6/get-and-install-qt.html), [FFTW3](https://www.fftw.org/download.html), [Welle](https://github.com/frolovilya/Welle) and [Boost](https://www.boost.org/) libraries.

 Qt path is passed to the CMake build via `-DQT_PATH` option, since you may wish to install it via Qt Maintenance Tool to any directory.

-FFTW3 and Boost must be available in you _/usr/local/include_ for CMake to resolve the paths.
+FFTW3, Welle and Boost must be available in you _/usr/local/include_ for CMake to resolve the paths.

 ```
 mkdir build; cd build